metrorailings/OwlBlog/content/posts/week-7-supercontest-picks-1.md

 Nothing much changes from their first match-up earlier in the year.
 In that game, Cleveland and their halfback tandem ran wild all over a Cincinnati defense missing key run stoppers along their defensive line.

 **Cincinnati covers again if**
 the Bengals do a much better job keeping a lid on Cleveland's rushing attack.
-A possibility, given the Bengals are now much more intimate with Stefanski's scheme and the defense will have Geno Atkins back from injury, though at less than full strength.
+A possibility, given the Bengals are now much more intimate with Stefanski's scheme.

 ***